-The Basic Mission.
-Thanks to the untiring efforts of Viscount Templetown the claims of the Basic Mission Trad-ing Company are not allowed to lapse; the follow-ing motion stood in his name and was dealt with in the House of Lords on February 22nd :- "That a Select Committee be appointed to incurie into the matters so meany easer in diemute inquire into the matters so many years in dispute between His Majesty's Government and the Basle Trading Company.
+Thanks to the untiring efforts of Viscount Templetown the claims of the Basle Mission Trading Company are not allowed to lapse; the following motion stood in his name and was dealt with in the House of Lords on February 22nd:-

+"That a Select Committee be appointed to incurie into the matters so many care; in dispute inquire into the matters so many years in dispute between His Majesty's Government and the Basle Trading Company.

-between this values y's obsernment and the basic Trading Company."
+Trading Company."

 The Marquess of Salisbury, replying to a query by Lord Londonderry, said he must be extremely careful not to deal with the merits of the case, but in the public interest it was his duty to make an appeal to Lord Templetown and the House.
 He was aware Lord Templetown had great reason to complain of the delay in this matter, and he could not defend in all respects those who were responsible for it.

 Would they be wise, he asked, to enter upon this discussion?
-The question was full of com-plications.
-He was unable, so far, to make a statement on the part of the Government, but so far as the Colonial Office was concerned, he was able to say that negotiations took place throughout last summer and autumn on the basis of :-- of :
+The question was full of complications.
+He was unable, so far, to make a statement on the part of the Government, but so far as the Colonial Office was concerned, he was able to say that negotiations took place throughout last summer and autumn on the basis of:-

-(a) The restoration of the share capital of (a) The restantiation of the company, plus interest.(b) The restitution of their properties.(c) Some additional compensation.
+- (a) The restoration of the share capital of (a) The restitution of their properties.

+(b) The restitution of their properties.

+(c) Some additional compensation.